rubygarage/circledge/introduction.md

 | CIRCLECI                  | Boolean | true (represents whether the current environment is a CircleCI environment)                                                               |
 | HOME                      | String  | Your home directory.                                                                                                                      |

+#### Best Practices
+The best way to store environment variables is keeping them in the repository.
+In this way you avoid problems with absent or wrong variables.

+Variables, that needed only on CircleCI or secret variables, should be stored in CircleCi Project Setting page.

 ## Caching
 ## Containers/Parallelism/Jobs
 ## Project configurations